 Companies that contract people to work for them have a different pay scale for them than the direct employees that they hire.
 Contractors cost companies much less than permanent employees because they don’t need to pay benefits, unemployment insurance, or holiday and vacation pay.

 Those who plan to later go into permanent employment can also benefit.
-Even short term contracts look much better on a resume than a gap in employment especially if it’s work within a candidate’s industry niche.
+Even short-term contracts look much better on a resume than a gap in employment especially if it works within a candidate’s industry niche.

 On the other hand, a permanent job offers an individual the luxuries of job security and stability.
 Companies providing permanent jobs understand the need of promoting higher levels of job satisfaction to improve workforce performance.
 Furthermore, permanent employees have a more secure mindset.
 These employees are more likely to have higher money-saving tendencies than contract workers do.